carbon-language/carbon-lang/docs/design/structs.md

 before.
 However, this may not be viable since we want to allow inheritance across the C++/Carbon boundary.
 This option is considered first.

-**Proposal:** Chandler prefers the C++ constructor order, but forbidding calls to virtual member functions in constructors to avoid confusion.
+**Proposal:** [chandlerc](https://github.com/chandlerc) prefers the C++ constructor order, but forbidding calls to virtual member functions in constructors to avoid confusion.
 In particular, he thinks it is common to want to access base members in the descendant.
 [This option is considered in more detail after the Swift model below](#alternative-proposal-requested-by-chandler-c-constructor-order).

 **Background:**